webaudiomodules/wam-examples/README.md

 List of (relevant) packages
 - `host`: a very simple host built with parceljs
 - `sdk`: draft of the new sdk
-- `pingpongdelay`: a simple PingPonDelay plugin based on the previous version from Michel
+- `pingpongdelay`: a simple PingPongDelay plugin based on the previous version from Michel
 - `livegain`: LiveGain plugin from Shihong

 ## Main dependencies